Ty Cobb Educational Foundation

 Funds awarded to students are sent directly to the approved college or university.

-All information, forms and documents required of initial applicants or of renewal applicants must be postmarked no later than June 1.
+All information, forms and documents required of initial applicants or of renewal applicants must be electronically submitted no later than March 1st.

 The transcript must be official and must include grades of the most recent semester or quarter of attendance.